The Infinite Wrench – FAQ

 How much money should I bring?

-Bring $15 in cash. $15 is the most you can pay for one buy-at-the-door ticket into TML and we don’t have any way to take your credit card except to never give it back.
+Bring $15 in cash. $15 is the most you can pay for one buy-at-the-door ticket into The Infinite Wrench and we don’t have any way to take your credit card except to never give it back.
 There are ATMs at the corner of Clark & Foster and Clark & Winona, just a block away from the theater itself.

 Where do I buy my ticket?

 When you walk in, you’ll walk up a flight of stairs, through a hallway full of presidential portraits, past the concessions counter, and into a large room with wooden floors and ceiling fans.
 This is the State Park, our lobby.
 Around 11:15pm, two people will stand on the stage at the back of the room and direct you to stand in two lines.
 You’ll be given a six-sided die to roll.
 Your admission price will be $9 plus the roll of that die ($10-15).

 Are there reserved seats in the theater?

 Seats are first-come first-served.
 To get the very best seats in the center section, you’ll want to stand towards the front of those ticket lines.
 Wiggle your way up to the front if you’re feeling aggressive and want to sit in the seat where you are most likely to get splashed with water, asked intrusive personal questions or sat on by a cast member.